-Pantoprazole is used to treat and prevent various stomach and gut problems.
-It reduces the amount of acid produced by the stomach.
+Pantoprazole is used to treat and prevent some stomach and gut problems, such as indigestion, reflux, and ulcers.
+It reduces the amount of acid made in your stomach.

 Some medicines available without a prescription may react with pantoprazole including: